opencybersecurityalliance/kestrel-lang/docs/language.rst

   consumed and yielded by commands play the key role to connect different hunt steps (commands) into hunt flows.

-- A display object is something to be displayed by a Kestrel front-end, e.g., Jupyter Notebook.
-It is not consumed by any following hunt steps.
-It only presents information from a hunt step to the user, e.g., a tabular display of entities in a variable, or an interactive visualization of entities.
+- A display object is something to be displayed by a Kestrel front end, for example, a Jupyter Notebook.
+It is not consumed by any of the following hunt steps.
+It only presents information from a hunt step to the user, such as a tabular display of entities in a variable, or an interactive visualization of entities.

 +---------+----------------+---------------+----------------+---------------+